5 Interesting African Animated Films

 The legend of warrior Princess Yennenga who struggled to escape the arms of an overbearing Father in the quest for her own destiny and went on to the meet her Prince with whom she established a new Kingdom in modern day Burkina Faso is an African animation film told in a Disneyesque style that manages to convey the story with both authenticity and a love for Africa that just exudes throughout the entire story.

 4. Black Sands

-Set as an Epic tale, Black Sands tells the story of the young Prince Ausar and his family as he embarks on a Hero’s journey to demonstrate that he deserves to become Pharaoh in the midst of a War amongst the Seven Kingdoms.
+Set as an Epic tale, Black Sands tells is another African animation film that tells the story of the young Prince Ausar and his family as he embarks on a Hero’s journey to demonstrate that he deserves to become Pharaoh in the midst of a War amongst the Seven Kingdoms.

-Black Sands has also garnered multiple awards due to its impressive visual aesthetic which is partly based on the Historical accounts of the Native inhabitants of both Upper and Lower Egypt including the Kingdom Of Kush.
+Black Sands is an African animation Film that has already garnered multiple awards due to its impressive visual aesthetic which is partly based on the Historical accounts of the Native inhabitants of both Upper and Lower Egypt including the Kingdom Of Kush.

 5. Sade The Secret Princess

-Last but not least, is the story of Sade The Secret Princess, another classic black animation from Trans-Tales, the Creators of Mark Of Uru.
+Last but not least on our list of African animation films is the story of Sade The Secret Princess, another classic African animation from Trans-Tales, the Creators of Mark Of Uru.

 It tells the fairly common story of an anxious King eager for a Male Heir.

 As a result, when two babies are born at the same time, one a Princess and the other being a Farmer’s Son, the two are switched at birth.

 Soon afterwards, the Farmer vanishes from the Village, and the King’s Wife who had been childless until the Birth of her Child is accused of being a Witch so she flees into the forest with her Baby girl, Sade, who is a Princess and the King’s true child.